AppLovin/AppLovin-MAX-Godot/README.md

 5. Runs `pod install` for AppLovin-MAX-Godot.xcworkspace and installs the `AppLovinSDK` dependency.

 #### `python3 godot_plugin.py build_ios`
 Builds the iOS plugin to `ios/plugins/AppLovin-MAX-Godot-Plugin`.
+Note: this builds both the debug and release versions of the .xcframework.
+Godot has different engine functions depending on the target mode.
+To be compatible with Godot debug/release Xcode project exports, the appropriate debug/release xcframework must be used; by default, the gdip is capable of selecting the correct version.

 #### `python3 godot_plugin.py build_android`
 Builds the Android plugin to `android/plugins/AppLovin-MAX-Godot-Plugin`